-Incompetent Means legally declared incapable of pursuing one's own interests and for whom a legal guardian has been appointed.
-Legal Guardian A person who has been appointed by a court to act as a representative for an incompetent person, as well as to manage their property and rights.
+Means legally declared incapable of pursuing one's own interests and for whom a legal guardian has been appointed.
+A person who has been appointed by a court to act as a representative for an incompetent person, as well as to manage their property and rights.
 NOTE This does not include a conservator.
-Non-Medical Information All confidential information in the customer's case file other than medical records.
-Official Purposes Means directly related to administering an AHCCCS program, including the following actions: Determining eligibility; Determining the amount of medical assistance; Providing services; Conducting or assisting an investigation, prosecution, or civil or criminal proceeding related to the AHCCCS program; Evaluating and analyzing AHCCCS operations; and Recovering AHCCCS costs.
-Power of Attorney A written authorization to act on behalf of another person.
+All confidential information in the customer's case file other than medical records.
+Means directly related to administering an AHCCCS program, including the following actions: Determining eligibility; Determining the amount of medical assistance; Providing services; Conducting or assisting an investigation, prosecution, or civil or criminal proceeding related to the AHCCCS program; Evaluating and analyzing AHCCCS operations; and Recovering AHCCCS costs.
+A written authorization to act on behalf of another person.
 The authority given can be as broad or as narrow as the person chooses.